 The federal student loan application process starts out like that for grants – you must begin by filling out the FAFSA.
 On the bright side, however, you only have to do it once (per year, at least)!
 So, if you’ve already filled it out to apply for grants, there’s no need to do it again.
-After this, you will apply for a student loan and will typically be able to borrow up to a certain amount of money for each semester.
+After this, you can work with your college’s financial aid office to finalize and accept the student loan and will typically be able to borrow up to a certain amount of money for each semester.

 The amount of money offered is typically enough to cover the costs of students’ educations.
 However, if you find that this is not the case for you, no need to worry!
 You can apply to private student loans as well.
 To do so, you should apply directly on the website of the bank or credit union that you wish to borrow the loan from.

 Before filling out any applications for scholarships, grants, or student loans, it’s important to consider the benefits and drawbacks of each one.
 This will help you make the best decision for your particular financial situation.
 Keep in mind that many students will pay for college using a combination of scholarships, grants, and student loans.

 Without further ado, here are the pros and cons of each option:

 - Are awards – no need to be repaid